-Grooming services usually include bathing, conditioning, drying your pet, groom out any small tangles, trimming nails and giving your pet a basic health check.
+Grooming services usually include bathing, conditioning, drying your pet, remove any small tangles, trimming nails and giving your pet a basic health check.

 In-between professional grooms, you will need to maintain your pet’s coat by brushing and combing on a weekly basis.

 You may see fleas in your pets coat or what looks like black grit (flea dirt).
 Can usually be found around the base of the tail or on the tummy.

 Fleas can be picked up in the garden, on a walk or in the park, as well as from other pets.

 You will need to use a flea repellent to avoid your pet attracting fleas.
 Spot on treatments, flea collars, sprays, shampoos and powders will kill and repel fleas.

 You can purchase flea treatments at your vets or in your pet shop or pharmacy

 Ticks can be seen easily in your pet’s coat.
 They look like small spider-like, egg shaped creepy crawlies.
 They can attach anywhere on your pet’s skin.

 Ticks are usually picked up in woodland, grassland or in your garden.